RizalAnas00/Guess-The-Number-JS-/README.md

 # Guess-The-Number-JS-
-Guess the given range of numbers by the computer
+Guess one corect number by computer from the given range of numbers